 Additionally, the “Loan I.D.
 Number” fields on page 2 were not long enough when I attempted to include my second mortgage’s loan ID number.
 I had to write it in later by hand.

 Finally, I included a fairly detailed letter explaining my situation and clarifying any aspects which I felt where unclear regarding my applications.

 I put it in an envelope and sent it off with high hopes.

 After this I would receive several more contacts informing me that documentation was missing.
-It appears that for whatever reason they did not receive all of my faxed documents.
+It appears that for whatever reason they did not receive all of my faxed documents.8I’ve found HelloFax to be entirely reliable in the past, so I would lean towards believing that the documents were misplaced or the fax machine malfunctioned at SPS’ end.
+But that is neither here nor there, faxing is such an antiquated technology it needs to be dealt a long overdue death.
 Thankfully, they informed me that I could email the documents to them via [email protected] So I sent over an email with the same documents I had faxed over – this was on June 10th.
 The subject line of my email was “Attn: (Name of Assigned SPS Agent), Required Documents as Needed, (Loan Number).”
 These were successfully received by SPS.

 Lost in the System

 I called SPS’ number several times to ensure they had received my documents.
 The number given was 866-820-6218.
 I had a specific extension for my assigned agent – but I could never enter it, the phone system lacked the prompt and/or ability to accept extensions directly.9I know, I know, “Dave, you just don’t know what you are doing” but I swear, I tried multiple times and I’m pretty tech savvy, including a fair amount of familiarity working with PBX’es and Automated Call Attendants from the administrative/technical side.